adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 3\.4 You instruct us to Process Personal Data and in particular, subject to paragraph 6, transfer Personal Data to any country or territory:

-a as reasonably necessary to provide the Service in accordance with the Terms;
+a. as reasonably necessary to provide the Service in accordance with the Terms;

 b. as initiated through the use of the Service by you, your Personnel and other end users you allow to use the Service; and